brianglass/anastasis/files/tuesday_matins4.md

 Of the Forerunner.
 Another Irmos.
 The highly exalted.

-With words we beseech you, Forerunner of the Word, as you unloosed your fatherÂ’s voice when you were born, so the halters of our sins.
+With words we beseech you, Forerunner of the Word, as you unloosed your father’s voice when you were born, so the halters of our sins.

 O sun of many lights, illumine me with the radiance of salvation and free me from the darkness of the passions which trouble my sombre heart.